ckarwin/AMEGO_X_Simulations/README.md

 ```

-- We can plot the energy spectra by selecting: Analysis/Response -> Energy spectra.
+- We can plot the energy spectrum by selecting: Analysis/Response -> Energy spectra.
 We'll use 100 bins, an acceptance radius of 15 degrees, and no other cuts.
 This plot and corresponding output is shown below.

 ![Alt text](energy_spectra_full.png)